StupidDan/CameronClark-Website/README.md

-Website Of Cameron Dtix - Clarky - Xeon Modifications Strategy Copyright 2021 Clarky
+Website Of Dtix - ClarkyXeon - Xeon Modifications Strategy Copyright 2021 Clarky

 //////////
 //About
 /////////

-		This is a website based off a double brand, 'Cameron Dtix' and 'Xeon Modifications Strategy'.
+		This is a website based off a double brand, 'Dtix' - 'ClarkyXeon' & 'Xeon Modifications Strategy'.
 The domain was implemented by me and publicly presented by a friend of of mine, Dan Bee.
-I push updates myself when necessary and since the site was publicly released I've made several+ improvements over the time.
+I push updates myself when necessary and since the site was publicly released I've made many improvements over the time.

 //////////
 //Contributions